-Smoke Gets in Your Eyes: Why Talking About Death Will Change How You Live
+Smoke Gets in Your Eyes: How Talking About Death Changes How You Live

 A review of Caitlin Doughty's powerful book about death acceptance and how confronting mortality can bring clarity to life